thomasokken/free42/palmos/README.txt

 you need full HP-42S compatibility, you should use Free42 Decimal.
 If you don't fully understand the above, it is best to play safe and use Free42 Decimal (free42dec.prc).

+What's the deal with the "68k" and "ARM"?

+Starting with version 1.4.13, Free42 for PalmOS comes in 68k and ARM versions.
+They look and behave identically, but the ARM version runs much faster.
+To be able to use the ARM version, you need a PalmOS PDA with an ARM CPU;
+currently, this includes all Palm models running PalmOS 5.0 or later (e.g. the Tungsten E, Tungsten T, Zire 21, and many others).
+The ARM version does have a couple of drawbacks compared to the 68k version: it is larger, so it consumes about 300 kilobytes more memory; and it takes longer to start up (more than 2 seconds on a Zire 21; less on faster models).
+NOTE: the state file format is different between the 68k and ARM versions.
+This means that when you switch from using the 68k version (including all releases prior to 1.4.13) to the ARM version, or back, you will get the "State File Corrupt" message, and all the information in the calculator will be lost.
+Be sure to save (export) all important programs before switching!

 Free42 is (C) 2004-2006, by Thomas Okken